xorhex/BinYars/README.md

 ## Disclaimers

 In order to complete this in a timely fashion amoungst other things in life, *vide coding* was used for significate portions of this plugin.
 I mean, who wants to hand craft Python Qt widgets or is maybe a Rust n00b.
-O' and [MIT License](./LICENSE)
+That said, I've done my best to try and make sure there are no adverse side effects with this plugin; however, proceed to use at your own risk - O' and [MIT License](./LICENSE)